Wickett & Craig

 Wickett & Craig has been specializing in Vegetable leather and vegetable tanned leather only for last 150 years and upon visiting its facility, I could feel the sense of pride in its employees and they are all well deserving.
 Leaving the tannery after 3 hours of tour, I felt very proud of choosing this tannery and also choosing to use the finest grade of its product for Francis collection.
 Felt like a good match between the leather and the design.

 This is where it gets really memorable at least for me.
 It is not leather related, but I feel compelled to share this story.
 Yet again, there is another delay for my plane to Detroit.
 It is not weather related.
 By early afternoon, the snow stopped.
 The plane got delayed about 1.5 hours.
 I talked to the attendant and I was assured that I would be able to make my connecting flight to Los Angeles.
 Not only I wanted to go home, but I also had a very important meeting scheduled for next day.
-The plane arrived and we got on board.
-I remember my connecting flight to Los Angeles was departing at 8:30 pm and my planned touched down and opened its door around 8:15 pm.
+Plane arrived and we got on board.
+I remember my connecting flight to Los angeles was departing at 8:30pm and my planed touched down and opened its door around 8:15pm.
 After asking and being excused to the front, as soon as the door opened, I ran like I never ran before.
-Not sure if anyone is familiar with Detroit Delta terminal, it has concourse A ~ C. Concourse C are for small planes for various small cities in Midwest and is located far out and connected through a little under the bridge.
+Not sure if anyone is familiar with Detroit Delta terminal, it has concourse A ~ C. Concourse C are for small planes for various small cities in Midwest and is located far out and connected through the little under bridge.
 I remember running and it felt like an eternity.
 Must have been at least a good mile or so.
 As I was getting close to my gate, I was gasping for breath and I was feeling ill, but regardless I kept running.
 I got to my gate at 8.25 or so and of course, the plane was gone.
 I think I must have just sat in front of the gate for about 10 mins.
-Lost for breath and words…. and I felt like screaming obscenities, but Thank God I was able to behave myself.
+Lost for breathe and words.... and I felt like screaming obsencities, but Thank God I was able to behave myself.

-At the bar of a hotel they put me in for the night, I saw many familiar faces that were with me on the same flight from State College to Detroit.
-We felt like old comrades in battle as we started trashing Delta, but eventually, it led to other issues such as politics, life in Midwest, and the problems rural Midwest are facing.
+At the bar of hotel they put me in for the night, I saw many familiar faces that were with me on a same flight from State College to Detroit.
+We felt like old comrades in battle as we started trashing Delta, but eventually it led to other issues such as politics, life in Midwest, and the problems rural Midwest are facing.
 It taught me a lot of things I did not know growing up and living in Southern California.
-Not only I thoroughly enjoyed the conversation and was thinking perhaps missing flights happened for a reason.
+Not only I thorougly enjoyed the conversation and was thinking perhaps missing flights happened for a reason.